rofnavarro/GD50-FlappyBird/README.md

 # CS50 - Game Development - FlappyBird

-  Flappy Bird is a game originaly released in 2013 and it was made by Nguyễn Hà Đông.
+  Flappy Bird is a game originally released in 2013 and it was made by Nguyễn Hà Đông.

   This is a study of the implementation of the game in lua programming language.